afrigon/.dotfiles/README.md

 The init script will install the content of packages and call the other scripts (link, macos).

+The file `configs/.extra` is automaticly included and won't be commited so credentials and signing keys can go there.

 ## TODO

 - Add apt support for the init script.